Workshop Recordings and Feedback

 I remain concerned that there may be a systemic underestimate of the ongoing effects of climate change if the Monte Carlo simulation of loads, renewable profiles and generator outages is not conducted properly.
 If you run 1000 years of model simulations, but only sample the observed weather from the last 40 years, you will obscure the risk that we will repeat a scenario like the 1930s, or worse.
 For example, a 1-day-in-10-year high temperature for Omaha in the past 40 years is 106F, and the highest observed was 109F.
 Yet, in the 1930s, there were 9 days with temperatures of 110F or higher, and the major heat waves featured clustered days of extreme temperatures.
 There should be at least one scenario where our temperatures are simulated to reach the highs actually observed in Portland OR last June, 108F, 112F, and 116F on successive days.
 While renewable generation may be vulnerable to extreme heat, it is also true that such heat waves mostly occur during periods of severe drought.
 This means that the use of the Missouri River for cooling water could be restricted, affecting fossil fuel generation.

-JPollack over 2 years ago
+JPollack about 3 years ago

 Thank you for your hard work as you prepare OPPD’s proposal to achieve net zero by 2050.
 It appears that it is within OPPD’s reach to move up the net zero time frame to 2035, with just a 1% rate increase per year in your modeling scenarios.
 While not all stakeholders will be able to absorb a rate increase, there are many ways these increases can be offset: namely a carbon dividend generated from a price on carbon.